 What if the focal point is a large window with a stunning view and facing a different direction than the TV?
 Interior decorators often deal with this by placing an L-shaped sectional sofa in a room.
 Placed correctly, the L-shape sofa makes it possible to face two focal points at once.

-Another solution is to create separate seating or activity areas; sort of like having two rooms inside one room.
+Another solution is to create separate seating or activity areas; sort of like having two rooms inside one.
 You might arrange a cozy furniture grouping in front of a fireplace or in a nook next to a lovely window, as in the photo above.
-An arrangement like this suggests a comfortable place to visit and have coffee.

 Watch the video below by About.com for tips on arranging furniture, focal points, traffic flow and area rugs.

 Sofas and loveseats are the largest pieces of furniture in most living rooms and help to anchor a room.
 They are often a problem because of their size or bulky shape.

 As a rule, end tables shouldn't be too high or too low, no more than 2 1/2 inches higher or lower than the arms on sofas and chairs.

 If the legs are showing on your upholstered furniture, avoid putting a “leggy” end table next to it.
 Try adding a piece without legs, such as a chest, a trunk, or a drum shaped table.